UXO risk mitigation strategy for UK constructor

 The site was also used later as a proving ground for experimental munitions.

-The site was assessed as high risk from UXO for both conventional and chemical munitions.
+Clearly, considering the foregoing, the site was assessed as high risk from UXO for both conventional and chemical munitions.

-SafeLane Global’s UXO risk mitigation strategy included:
+SafeLane’s UXO risk mitigation strategy:

-• Multi-sensor / technology non-intrusive survey
+• Multi-sensor / technology non-intrusive survey to interrogate the ground in case of buried unexploded ordnance.

 • UXO assessment (X-ray) and disposal on site

-• Disposal of UXO on site
+• Disposal of UXO on site where possible and practicable.

-• Removal of UXO from site for subsequent disposal
+• Removal of UXO from site for subsequent disposal where items were unsuitable for demolition in situ/

 A total of over 30,000 items of ordnance were recovered (of which over 8% were live) including eight items of chemical ordnance.

-The land was then released for development.
+The land was then released for development by SafeLane.